sjgilbert/iScotsApp/README.md

 ##High Priority Items

-* @csass Continue working on pet cooldown images.
+* @csass Coooldown images: fix up and edit.
 * @an Adjust settings bars so that icons are to the left of the bars.
 * @clf Decide what happens when the pet hits death, and implement that.
 Option for starting the game over?
 * @sam Create "About" modal